 Tips when teaching recycling to students

-Resources found on books and online can greatly help students learn more about what they need to know about recycling.
-However, guidance by the older generation (i.e., starting off with their parents, then their teachers, etc.) will work wonders.
+Resources found in books and online can greatly help students learn more about what they need to know about recycling.
+However, guidance by the older generation (i.e., starting with their parents, then their teachers, etc.) will work wonders.

 Teaching students some recycling methods at a very young age is a good idea as it ingrains the teachings into their brains (and hearts), which will result in them becoming more responsible when they grow older.

 In this section, we enumerate some teachings in recycling we can impart to students.